Dual Enrollment for Home School Students

 Registration notes for specific grade levels:

-• Tenth grade students who are eligible to take dual enrollment classes may enroll in up to seven (7) hours offered on any PHSC campus, or online, per semester.
+• Tenth grade students who are eligible to take dual enrollment classes may enroll in up to seven (7) credit hours offered on any PHSC campus, or online, per semester.
 Students may take classes in any term available.

 • Eleventh grade students who are eligible to take dual enrollment courses can take courses on any PHSC campus or online, but may take no more than a maximum of sixteen (16) credits hours in fall and spring semesters and eight (8) credit hours in summer semester.
 Students may take classes in any term available.